HypothesisWorks/hypothesis/docs/django.rst

-and the transactions will be per example rather than per test function as they would be if you used @given with a normal django test suite (this is important because your test function will be called multiple times and you don't want them to interfere with eachother).
+and the transactions will be per example rather than per test function as they would be if you used @given with a normal django test suite (this is important because your test function will be called multiple times and you don't want them to interfere with each other).
 Test cases on these classes that do not use
 :func:`@given <hypothesis.core.given>` will be run as normal.